-Pin Name Pin No. Description Comment DIMDKEV PWRKEY 7 Turn on/of Turn on/off the module Internally pulled up to 1.8 V. Active LOW.
-FWINLI rum on/on the module The output voltage is about 1.1 V because of the diode drop in the baseband chipset.
+Pin Name Pin No. Description Comment PWRKEY 7 Turn on/off the module Internally pulled up to 1.8 V. Active LOW.
+The output voltage is about 1.1 V because of the diode drop in the baseband chipset.

 When the module is in power-off mode, it can be turned on by driving PWRKEY low for at least 500 ms. It is recommended to use an open drain/collector driver to control the PWRKEY.